Neighborhoods of Jacksonville: Mandarin

+San Jose

+San Jose is an historic suburban neighborhood of Jacksonville, Florida on the city's Southside, 4½ miles from Downtown.
+The residential streets have homes that vary from million-dollar waterfront mansions to small wood-frame starters with a variety of architectural styles, including midcentury modern ranch-style homes, Spanish Revival bungalows, and more contemporary designs.
+Landmarks include the San Jose Country Club, The Bolles School and Epping Forest Yacht & Country Club.
+In the 1920s, it was a planned community derailed by the Depression.

+San Jose is located 4½ miles south of Downtown along the east bank of the St. Johns River, south to San Clerc Road; bounded on the east by the railroad tracks west of U.S. Highway 1 and north by Hendricks Avenue.

+The construction of I-95 in the 1960s, a few miles east of San Jose, transformed a rural area into the city’s Southside.
+It shifted development away from San Jose, preserving it as primarily a residential area.

 Southpoint

 Southpoint is a commercial section of Jacksonville, Florida on the city's Southside area, eight miles from downtown.
 The area consists primarily of commercial buildings, apartment complexes and professional office centers.
 St. Lukes Hospital, built in 1984, is on the corner of Southpoint.
 It is now known as St. Vincent's Medical Center Southside.
 Many of the hospital's doctors have offices in Southpoint.

 Southpoint is located in the fast-growing southeast quadrant of Jacksonville, along J. Turner Butler Boulevard, an expressway which serves as a major thoroughfare to and from the Jacksonville Beaches.

 Southpoint's boundaries are roughly Interstate 95 to the west, Bowden Road to the north, Belfort Road to the east, and Butler Boulevard to the south.
 Some businesses between I-95 and Philips Highway use Southpoint to reference their location.
 Streets within Southpoint include Southpoint Parkway, Southpoint Drive North & South, Southpoint Boulevard, and Salisbury Road.

 When the initial segment of J. Turner Butler Boulevard (State Road 202) was completed in 1979 and access to land around Butler Blvd improved, facilitating development of the area east of Interstate 95.

 Gate Petroleum partnered with the Bryant Skinner Company in 1980 to create the 250 acre Southpoint office park.